Luise Danz: Capture and trials

-At the end of the war in May 1945, Danz tried to slip into obscurity, but was discovered, captured and arrested on 1 June 1945 in Lützow and tried by Poland at the Auschwitz Trial for crimes she had committed while on duty in the vast German camp system.
+At the end of the war in May 1945, Danz tried to slip away, but was discovered, captured and arrested on 1 June 1945 in Lützow and tried by Poland at the Auschwitz Trial.
 At her 1947 trial, she was sentenced to life imprisonment, but was released early in 1957 after serving 10 years.

-In 1996, she was tried before a German court for the alleged murder of a teenager in the Malchow concentration camp.
-German doctors said the defendant was too old to be able to withstand court proceedings, so the charge was dropped.
+In 1996, she was tried before a German court for the alleged murder of a teenager in Malchow.
+German doctors said the defendant was too old to withstand court proceedings, so the charge was dropped.
 She died in 2009.